Season of the Witch (2011 film): Visual effects

-For Season of the Witch, Tippett Studio designed the demon that manifests in the film's denouement.
+For Season of the Witch, Tippett Studio designed the demon that manifests in the film's climax.
 The art directors researched woodcuts and other artwork for classic demonic appearances.
 The filmmakers requested an entity "lithe and feminine", and the visual effects crew designed a demon that had "cloven feet, a dog ankle, and a fawn leg".
 Designing visual effects for the demon's wings was the biggest challenge since wings tend to get in the way or do not move convincingly.
 The filmmakers also requested holes in the demon's wings.
 The crew designed holes that appeared worn instead of ripped, since ripped holes would require an added billowing effect.

 The demon was also designed to have dark gray skin, which presented the crew a challenge in the film's dark settings.
 Tippett's Blair Clark said, "We played the skin like a rotten mummy: nothing too moist, with a lot of wear marks on it".
 The crew's final visual effects shot was the death of the demon, and they researched previous films and terminology for how demons' deaths have been designed.
 They drew inspiration from Hellboy (2004), where they focused on the buildup to the demon's death.
 Clark said, "We built it over a series of shots so it doesn't just happen in one shot.
 We had little patches on the demon that start to crack and result in a glow that looks like it's burning from within".